develprr/metamatic-framework/README.md

 Did you ever hear anybody saying that components should have no private states at all?
 Forget that!
 Private states mean the same as data encapsulation and it's a very important part of serious software development.
 Only a person who doesn't have a little sister would possibly come up with such a crazy statement.
-But if you have a little sister, just go ask her if you can open and read her letter box!
+But if you have a little sister, just go ask her if you can open and read her diary!
 Well, jokes aside, but also software components need private states.
 It is to be decided in each component, which states shall be dispatched into the app wide storage and which are to be kept in the scope of the affected component.
 That's data encapsulation, a very basic principle!